uber-archive/makisu/README.md

 * Requires no elevated privileges, making the build process portable.
 * Uses a distributed layer cache to improve performance across a build cluster.
 * Provides control over generated layers with a new keyword `#!COMMIT`, reducing the number of layers in images.
 * Is Docker compatible.
-Note, Dockerfile parser in Makisu is opinionated in some scenarios.
+Note, the Dockerfile parser in Makisu is opinionated in some scenarios.
 More details can be found [here](lib/parser/dockerfile/README.md).

 Makisu has been in use at Uber since early 2018, building over one thousand images every day across 4 different languages.